 Leadership on Council

-Currently, Councilwoman Viagran serves as the Chair of the Economic and Workforce Development committee for the City of San Antonio.
+As Dean of City Council, Councilwoman Viagran currently serves as the Chair of the Economic and Workforce Development committee for the City of San Antonio.
 In this role, she leads the city’s work on global economic development, while ensuring that San Antonio’s have access to the education, training, and support services they need to thrive in a 21st century economy.
 Her leadership has helped to foster a model of inclusive growth, where all San Antonian’s will benefit from the city’s continued growth and development.

 She currently sits on the following council committees: